First contact your ISP. You need to confirm that the issue is not on their end.

 Other resources to check into:

+If using one of Apple's Airport routers, read its user manual or post in its forum area.
 If using a 3rd party router, read its user manual, contact their tech support department/website or post in its forum area.